lorenzwalthert/simplificar/README.md

 **Generating all pair-wise scatter plots**

-If you supply more variables to `vis_cols()` than the indicated transformer has dimensions, it simply crates all combinations.
+If you supply more variables to `vis_cols()` than the indicated transformer has dimensions, it simply creates all combinations.
 This is really useful if you want to create many plots.

 ``` r